itan-s/Prediction-of-Product-Sales/README.md

 ![Box 2](https://github.com/itan-s/Prediction-of-Product-Sales/assets/151743020/9b6b0c30-9f0c-4a3c-abe0-c303325d2ae5)

 Observations:
-* The mean outlet sales in all stores is ~2181 currency units with a maximum of ~13,000.
-The standard deviation is high, though, hinting that the outlet sales amounts are spread on a wide range of values.
+* The mean item outlet sales in all stores is ~2181 currency units with a maximum of ~13,000 currency units and high variability.
-* A significant number of sales were recorded from lower-priced items (< 8000 currency units).
-See the **Distribution of Outlet Sales of Items**.
+* Overall, over 75% of item sales data were within < 5000 currency units across all the store types.
+See the graph of the Distribution of Item Outlet Sales.
-* In detail, grocery stores have sales figures concentrated on lower priced items (< 2000 units), while Supermarket Type 3 has sales figures ranging from 0 to ~13,000 units.
-See the **Distribution of Outlet Sales by Outlet Type**.
+* In detail, grocery stores have the lowest item sales figures (< 2000 units) with a median of less than 1000 currency units.
+This may be because groceries are relatively smaller, with probably limited items for sale compared to supermarkets.
+In contrast, supermarkets have higher item sales figures mostly, ranging from 0 to ~13,000 units.
+See the graph of the Distribution of Item Outlet Sales by Outlet Type.
+* Meanwhile, the median of outlet item sales data in Supermarket Type 3 is higher than in Type 1 and Type 2.
+This means that the sales amount per item in Type 3 supermarkets has relatively larger values, though this does not necessarily mean that Type 3 has the highest total sales.
+Total sales look into the sum of the sales of all items in each store type, which will give more advantage to store types in which a larger variety of items are being sold.
+See the graph of the Distribution of Item Outlet Sales by Outlet Type.
-* Supermarkets are outlets of items with higher prices.
-Specifically, supermarkets located at Tier 3 locations sold high-priced items (> 10,000 units).
-See the **Distribution of Outlet Sales by Outlet Location Type**.
+* Supermarkets located at Tier 3 locations have the highest item sales (> 10,000 currency units).
+Nevertheless, the distribution of outlet item sales data is almost similar among different store location tiers.
+See the Distribution of Item Outlet Sales by Outlet Location Type.

 ### Average outlet sales per outlet type and outlet location type